 5. A Word from Writing.Com

 6. Ask & Answer

 "I found it is the small everyday deeds of ordinary folk that keep the darkness at bay--small acts of kindness and love." ~ Gandalf the Gray in J.R.R.
 Tolkien's The Hobbit

 Welcome to the Spiritual Newsletter.
-I am Shannon and I'm your guest editor this week.
+I am Shannon--I Believe in Angels and I'm your guest editor this week.

 As I sat down to write this week's newsletter my mind kept returning to the horror that occurred in a sleepy little Connecticut town on December 14, 2012--a town that only had 1,945 residents in 2010 according to the United States Census Bureau.
 At first I refused to write about it and actively sought other topics of discussion, but the story kept coming back, demanding to be written.
 I finally sighed, cried, and surrendered.

 Early Friday morning 20-year-old Adam Lanza walked into Sandy Hook Elementary School in Newtown, Connecticut and killed 26 people, 20 of them children between the ages of 6 and 7.
 I sat in stunned silence as I watched the story unfold on television.
 Within hours people were calling for tougher gun control laws, more comprehensive mental health services, and answers as to why a seemingly docile young man without a criminal past would do something so horrific.